The Differential Fluid and transmission fluid are oils that play a significant part in your car’s performance.

 Differential Fluid For Manual Gearbox

 The manual gearbox is the toolbox where the driver controls the gear.
-The manual gearbox comprises a shifter and a clutch pedal, and the driver changes the gears manually by hand.
+The manual gearbox comprises a shifter and a clutch pedal, and the driver manually changes the gears.

 The manual gearbox or manual transmission uses the Differential Fluid specifically.